morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 ```

-## Querying for specific instancetypes and preferences with labels
+## Querying for specific instance types and preferences with labels

 ### Instancetypes

-These instancetypes are labeled according to their specification.
-You can use labels to find the correct instancetype.
+These instance types are labeled according to their specification.
+You can use labels to find the correct instance type.

-Instancetypes are known to use the following labels:
+Instance types are known to use the following labels:

 ```properties
 instancetype.kubevirt.io/common-instancetypes-version: The version of the common-instancetypes project used to generate these resources. instancetype.kubevirt.io/vendor: The vendor of the resource, this is always kubevirt.io upstream and should be changed by downstream vendors consuming the project.